-The Club has continued to make a significant investment into a range of assets and capital projects throughout the course of the year to ensure the long term future of the Club, totalling \$1.3 million.
-This investment includes master planning for the proposed Stages 4 & 5 redevelopment of Simonds Stadium, equipment purchases and an upgrade to the player gym equipment.
+The Club has continued to make significant investments into a range of assets and capital projects throughout the course of the year to ensure the long term future of the Club, totaling \$845,621 in 2015.
+This includes the Club's investment into a new Club-wide Enterprise Resource Planning system and contributions to Stage 4 redevelopment.

-Loan principal repayments and associated financing costs for the year were \$1.3 million (2013: \$1.4 million).
+Loan principal repayments and associated financing costs for the year were \$1.1 million (2014: \$1.3 million).